Case Studies

 Responsibilities

-• Technical production for all three exhibits from concept through strike
+• Led technical production across all three exhibits from concept through strike — owning vendor coordination, client reviews, and creative direction

-• Designed and built "Join The Fold" — survey responses generated custom hot air balloons launched into a projection-mapped bay scene
+• Designed and managed "Join The Fold" — survey responses generated custom hot air balloons launched into a projection-mapped bay scene

-• Developed "The Core" — 270° projection with real-time particle field pulling GitHub account stats by handle
+• Designed and led development on "The Core" — 270° projection with real-time particle field pulling GitHub account stats by handle

-• Created "GitHunt" — conference-wide scavenger hunt with 10 hidden Mona Cats and gift card rewards
+• Designed and managed "GitHunt" — conference-wide scavenger hunt with 10 hidden Mona Cats and gift card rewards

-• Built real-time data pipeline so research team could review survey results live during the event
+• Led real-time data pipeline so research team could review survey results live during the event

 • Coordinated A/V integration, projection alignment, and interactive hardware